boris-kz/CogAlg/README.md

 Other biological constraints are very slow neurons, and the imperative of fast reaction for survival in the wild.
 Both favor fast though crude summation (vs. slower one-to-one comparison), at the cost of glacial training.
 Reaction speed became less important: modern society is quite secure, while continuous learning is far more important because of accelerating progress.
 Another constraint is noise: neurons often fire at random, so their spikes are summed to reduce noise.
 Which is not a good reason to degrade far more precise electronic signals.

 ## Comparison to Capsule Networks and Clustering

-The nearest experimentally successful method is recently introduced Capsule Networks.
+The nearest experimentally successful method is recently introduced “capsules”.
 Some similarities to CogAlg:
 - capsules also output multi-variate vectors, “encapsulating” several properties, similar to my patterns
 - these properties also include coordinates and dimensions, compared to compute differences and ratios
 - these distances and proportions are also compared to find “equivariance” or affine transformations